AriFordsham/GHCWiki/semi-tagging.md

 # The semi-tagging optimisation

 Here I describe the design of the semi-tagging optimisation.
-Currently most of the text comes from [ http://hackage.haskell.org/trac/summer-of-code/ticket/48](http://hackage.haskell.org/trac/summer-of-code/ticket/48)
+Originally the text comes from [ http://hackage.haskell.org/trac/summer-of-code/ticket/48](http://hackage.haskell.org/trac/summer-of-code/ticket/48)

 This page reflects my current understanding on the compiler and the RTS, so if there is something wrong, just yell!